MicrosoftDocs/powerapps-docs/powerapps-docs/teams/language-data-platform.md

 ---
 # Dataverse for Teams environment language

-The language of a Dataverse for Teams environment is automatically set to the language settings of the Teams user who helped create the environment by *either* [creating the first app](create-first-app.md) in a team using the Power Apps app *or* installing an app created using the Power Apps from the Teams app catalog for the first time in the team.
+A Dataverse for Teams environment is automatically created when a Teams user *either* [creates an app](create-first-app.md) in a team using the Power Apps app for the first time *or* installs an app created using the Power Apps from the Teams app catalog for the first time in the team.
+At this time, the environment’s language is set to the user’s current language.

 The language settings for the environment define the language, sorting, and search formats of the tables in the environment.
 The *default* language set during the automatic creation of the environment can't be changed thereafter.